×

 The department has so far not opened a criminal civil rights investigation into the fatal shooting of Renee Good, 37, by an Immigration and Customs Enforcement officer earlier this month.
 Blanche previously said there was no basis for a criminal probe.

-(Reporting by Andrew Goudsward, editing by Andy Sullivan and Diane Craft)
+(Reporting by Andrew Goudsward; editing by Andy Sullivan, Diane Craft and Cynthia Osterman)